There’s more to sending money overseas than shopping around for the cheapest transfer fee. Here we explain the key points you need to consider.

-Almost anywhere in the world, but there needs to be an account open to receive the currency you send at the receiving country.
+You can send money almost anywhere globally, but there needs to be an account open to receive the currency you send.

-Some of the common locations you can send money to worldwide include:
+Some of the typical locations you can send money to worldwide include:

 Some travel money companies need you to complete your transfer by speaking with one of their account managers over the phone, though this is usually only for large transfers.

-If the company you choose goes bust you could lose your money.
+If the money transfer company you choose goes bust, you could lose your money.
 This is because international money transfers are not covered by the Financial Services Compensation Scheme (FSCS).

-Most companies are FCA regulated though, meaning they have to safeguard your money by keeping it separate to the company's operating funds.
+Most companies are FCA regulated, though, meaning they have to safeguard your money by keeping it separate from the company’s operating funds.
 You can find out if a company is FCA regulated here.